abdulazizalmass/Stroke_Prediction/MVP/README.md

 In this folder, the Minimum Viable Product (MVP) is provided.

-The initial steps in detail are provided in the Jupyter notebook.
+The initial steps in details are provided in the Jupyter notebook.
 The data explored in addition to the EDA workdlow process.

 ## The MVP notebook summarizes the following: